 Currently, the Montana Lottery games are scratch ticket games, eight lotto games referred to as Powerball, Montana Ca\$h, Mega Millions, Treasure Play, Lucky for Life, Big Sky Bonus, Lotto America, and Montana Millionaire, a limited edition lottery game.
 The lottery is facilitating Fantasy Sports Games on behalf of the Board of Horse Racing.
-Sports Bet Montana which is a sports wagering game.
+The Lottery was selling the Montana Sports Action Fantasy Football and the Racing games.
+These games ended play in July of 2021.
+The Lottery also implemented Sports Bet Montana which is a sports wagering game.